psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

 .. psivar:: HF TOTAL ENERGY

-   The total electronic energy [H] for the Hartree--Fock method, without any dispersion correction; the first three (or four, since :math:`E_{xc} = 0`) terms in Eq. :eq:`SCFterms`.
+   The total electronic energy [Eh] for the Hartree--Fock method, without any dispersion correction; the first three (or four, since :math:`E_{xc} = 0`) terms in Eq. :eq:`SCFterms`.
 Quantity :math:`E_{\text{HF}}` in Eq. :eq:`SCFterms`.

-..
-Unless the method includes a dispersion correction, this quantity is equal to :psivar:`SCF TOTAL ENERGY <SCFTOTALENERGY>`.
+.. psivar:: HF TOTAL GRADIENT

+   The total electronic gradient [E_h/a0] of the Hartree--Fock method, ({nat}, 3).

+.. psivar:: HF DIPOLE GRADIENT

+   The derivative of the Hartree--Fock method dipole [E_h a0/u] = [(e a0/a0)^2/u] with respect to nuclear perturbations as a degree-of-freedom by dipole component array, (3 * {nat}, 3).

+.. psivar:: HF TOTAL HESSIAN

+   The total electronic second derivative [Eh/a0/a0] for the Hartree-Fock method, (3 * {nat}, 3 * {nat}).

+.. psivar:: LCCD TOTAL ENERGY
+   LCCD CORRELATION ENERGY

+   The total electronic energy [Eh] and correlation energy component [Eh] for the linearized coupled cluster doubles level of theory.

+.. psivar:: LCCSD TOTAL ENERGY
+   LCCSD CORRELATION ENERGY

+   The total electronic energy [Eh] and correlation energy component [Eh] for the linearized coupled cluster singles and doubles level of theory.

 .. psivar:: LCC2 (+LMP2) TOTAL ENERGY

-   The total electronic energy [H] for the local CC2 level of theory.
+   The total electronic energy [Eh] for the local CC2 level of theory.

 .. psivar:: LCCSD (+LMP2) TOTAL ENERGY

-   The total electronic energy [H] for the local CCSD level of theory.
+   The total electronic energy [Eh] for the local CCSD level of theory.

+.. psivar:: MBIS CHARGES
+   MBIS DIPOLES
+   MBIS OCTUPOLES
+   MBIS QUADRUPOLES

+   Per-atom charges [e], dipoles [e a0], quadrupoles [e a0^2], and octupoles [e a0^3] resulting from partitioning the total electron density through the Minimal Basis Iterative Stockholder (MBIS) Charge Partitioning Scheme.

+.. psivar:: MBIS VALENCE WIDTHS
+   Per-atom valence shell widths [a0] resulting from MBIS charge partitioning scheme.

 .. psivar:: MP2 TOTAL ENERGY
    MP2 CORRELATION ENERGY

-   The total electronic energy [H] and correlation energy component [H] for the MP2 level of theory.
+   The total electronic energy [Eh] and correlation energy component [Eh] for the MP2 level of theory.

+.. psivar:: MP2 TOTAL GRADIENT
+   The total electronic gradient [E_h/a0] of the MP2 level of theory, ({nat}, 3).

+.. psivar:: MP2 DIPOLE GRADIENT

+   The derivative of the MP2 level of theory dipole [E_h a0/u] = [(e a0/a0)^2/u] with respect to nuclear perturbations as a degree-of-freedom by dipole component array, (3 * {nat}, 3).

+.. psivar:: MP2 TOTAL HESSIAN

+   The total electronic second derivative [Eh/a0/a0] for the MP2 level of theory, (3 * {nat}, 3 * {nat}).

 .. psivar:: MP2.5 TOTAL ENERGY
    MP2.5 CORRELATION ENERGY

-   The total electronic energy [H] and correlation energy component [H] for the MP2.5 level of theory.
+   The total electronic energy [Eh] and correlation energy component [Eh] for the MP2.5 level of theory.

 .. psivar:: MP3 TOTAL ENERGY
    MP3 CORRELATION ENERGY

-   The total electronic energy [H] and correlation energy component [H] for the MP3 level of theory.
+   The total electronic energy [Eh] and correlation energy component [Eh] for the MP3 level of theory.

+.. psivar:: MP4(T) CORRECTION ENERGY

+   The MP4 triples component [Eh].
+Quantity is second right-hand term in Eq. :eq:`MP4terms`.

 .. psivar:: MP4(SDQ) TOTAL ENERGY
    MP4(SDQ) CORRELATION ENERGY

-   The total electronic energy [H] and correlation energy component [H] for the MP4 singles, doubles, quadruples level of theory.
-Quantity :psivar:`MP4(SDQ) CORRELATION ENERGY <MP4(SDQ)CORRELATIONENERGY>` is first right-hand term in Eq. :eq:`MP4terms`.
+   The total electronic energy [Eh] and correlation energy component [Eh] for the MP4 singles, doubles, quadruples level of theory.
+Quantity :psivar:`MP4(SDQ) CORRELATION ENERGY` is first right-hand term in Eq. :eq:`MP4terms`.

 .. psivar:: MP4 TOTAL ENERGY